-- It is a great route for personal development and it is empowering to make your own professional decisions.
+- Becoming a SQP is a great route for personal development as it is empowering to make your own professional decisions.

 - Vets are too busy and VNs are leaving the profession in droves due to general dissatisfaction and lack of recognition.
 Surveys consistently show that Vet nurses want to do more; becoming a SQP is one way of achieving this.

 - There are practical situations where it is better for SQPs to be in charge of VPS medicine supply.

 - VNs add value to client interactions and they can add even greater value as qualified SQPs.

 - VNs that are also SQPs are themselves of greater value and more employable.